ryanatkn/gro/README.md

 - [task runner](/src/task) that uses the filesystem convention `*.task.ts`
   (docs at [`src/task`](/src/task))
 - codegen by convention called `gen` (docs at [`src/gen`](/src/gen))
-- dev server with efficient caching and pluggable builders
+- dev server with efficient caching and http2/https support
 - testing with [uvu](https://github.com/lukeed/uvu)
 - formatting with [Prettier](https://github.com/prettier/prettier)
 - utilities to fill in the gaps for Node and the browser